 When you own a home, it makes sense that you utilize as much of it as you can.
 Additions can be costly and time-consuming, so if you have a basement that is not currently being used effectively, you may have thought about trying to open this potential space.
 However, a basement renovation is not always an easy task, and it is worth weighing the pros and cons before you make your decision.
 Here are a few of the most common advantages and disadvantages that you should take into account.

 The Pros & Cons to a Basement Renovation

 Pro – More Space, Same Footprint

 Since a basement is already there on your property, you are simply utilizing the area that you have rather than needing to add an expensive addition.
-Knowing your costs up front before you take a leap into any remodel is important.
+Knowing your costs upfront before you take a leap into any remodel is important.
 The first step to take is working with a professional on a plan.
-The more you plan the more you will know all of your upfront cost to make sure you can afford the basement renovation first.
+The more you plan the more you will know all of your upfront costs to make sure you can afford the basement renovation first.

 Con – It is Still a Complex Job

 Even though adding an addition onto your existing home is likely to be more challenging and disruptive, there will still be issues with a basement renovation.
 One needs to prepare themselves for the disruption.
 Throughout the duration of the basement renovation, you could have various tradesmen going in and out of your home.
 The noise and mess can become very frustrating, so you need to be mentally prepared for everything that is involved in this task.
 By setting a timeline you will get a clear vision of how long your project will run and can plan for it.

 Whenever you can, it makes sense that you try to add value to your home so you can get the maximum price if you decide to sell it in the future.
 A basement renovation is always likely to be seen as a positive, particularly if you decide to use the space to create an extra bedroom.
 And this is especially likely to be the case if you live in an urban area, so this is always worth factoring into your cost evaluation.